martinvonz/jj/docs/contributing.md

 when you're ready.
 If you realize that some comments require non-trivial changes, please ask your reviewer to take another look.

+To avoid conflicts of interest, please don't merge a PR that has only been approved by someone from the same organization.
+Similarly, as a reviewer, there is no need to approve your coworkers' PRs, since the author should await an approval from someone else anyway.
+It is of course still appreciated if you review and comment on their PRs.
+Also, if the PR seems completely unrelated to your company's interests, do feel free to approve it.

 ### Community Guidelines